-What is the Suicide Squad: Kill the Justice League release date?
+When is the Suicide Squad: Kill the Justice League release window?

-What systems will Suicide Squad: Kill the Justice League be available on?
+What are the Suicide Squad: Kill the Justice League platforms?

-Is there a trailer for Suicide Squad: Kill the Justice League?
+Is there a Suicide Squad: Kill the Justice League trailer?

 Yes!
-There's a small cinematic trailer available that you can watch below.
+There's a small cinematic trailer available that you can watch below, along with a few others that have been released in the past two years or so.

 From the trailer, we can see that Brainiac has taken over Metropolis.
 The Suicide Squad, consisting of King Shark, Harley Quinn, Deadshot, and Captain Boomerang were sent by Amanda Waller to defeat the Justice League.
 Given Metropolis' current disarray and the boy scout's merciless attack, it can be assumed that Superman and the other members of the Justice League have been taken over by Brainiac.
 Now it's up to the Suicide Squad to save the day.

-No, we don't have gameplay, but following the trailer reveal, Rocksteady creative director Sefton Hill answered some questions about the game, including those related to gameplay.
+Official gameplay footage hasn’t been shown to the public, but we do have a general idea of how this game will play.
+Following the trailer reveal, Rocksteady creative director Sefton Hill answered some questions about the game, including those related to gameplay.

 Suicide Squad: Kill the Justice League will be a four-player co-op shooter.
 You can either play it with friends or with AI.
 If you do play with AI, you'll be able to seamlessly switch between characters.
 Hill didn't specify if it would be a first or third-person shooter.
 All characters will also have access to melee abilities.